rjfarmer/mesa-on-a-stick/README.md

 replacing "Fedora image" with the MESA.iso

-Or alternatively you could install a virtual machine software (like qemu) and run the iso directly without burning it to a USB stick.
+Or alternatively you could install a virtual machine software (like qemu, virtualbox etc) and run the iso directly without burning it to a USB stick.

 ## Instructions